 Maximum Asset Protection & Ease of Asset Transfer Using Incapacity Protection

 When assets are held in trust, the “trustee” has full power to manage and protect trust assets.
 While you are “alive and able,” you serve as the trustee.
-If incapacity strikes, your back-up trustee steps into your shoes and continues the management and protection of trust assets.
+The way incapacity protection works is if incapacity strikes, your back-up trustee steps into your shoes and continues the management and protection of trust assets.
 Because your successor trustee’s powers are limited to assets owned by the trust, you should also have a Durable Power of Attorney.

 Appoint Agent to Handle Financial, Property & Other Legal Matters

 For “non-trust” matters, you name an agent to act for you under a Durable Power of Attorney.
 Typically, this agent manages non-trust assets, files taxes, and acts as your legal representative.
 Your agent has financial and legal powers over your assets not held in trust.
 This offers a huge benefit to non-traditional families by allowing your unmarried partner to handle such things as: government benefits, insurance, purchase and/ or sale of property and paying your bills.

 Health Care Directive